-EET 302 PC Selection & Troubleshooting.
-(3) A. This course covers the operation and troubleshooting of microprocessors, system memory, computer architecture, video types, hard drives, mice, and printers as they relate to the running of current application programs.
+EET 302 PC Troubleshooting & Construction.
+(3) I, II.
+This course covers the construction, operation and troubleshooting of microprocessors, system memory, computer architecture, video types, monitors, hard drives, mice, cabling, notebook computers and printers as they relate to the running of current application programs.
+Building of computer systems specific to user requirements are covered in a combination of lecture, demonstration, and laboratory.
 2 Lec/2 Lab.

 EET 303 LANs & PC Communications.
-(3) A. This course provides the participant with basic information on installing, troubleshooting and using microcomputer communication and local area network hardware and software.
+(3) A. Prerequisite: Grade of at least "C" in MAT 095 or a minimum math ACT score of 18 or a minimum SAT math score of 490.
+This course provides the participant with basic information on installing, troubleshooting and using microcomputer communication and local area network hardware and software.
 2 Lec/2 Lab.